Oskar Kellner

-Oskar (Oscar) Johann Kellner (13 May 1851 - 12 September 1911) was a German agricultural scientist (Agrikulturchemiker, Tierphysiologe).
+Oskar (Oscar) Johann Kellner (13 May 1851 – 12 September 1911) was a German agricultural scientist (Agrikulturchemiker, Tierphysiologe).

 Biography

-Kellner was invited to teach in Japan as a foreign advisor by the Meiji government of the Empire of Japan to improve on Japanese agricultural productivity.
+Kellner was invited to teach in Japan as a foreign advisor by the Meiji government of the Empire of Japan to improve Japanese agricultural productivity.

 Arriving on 5 November 1881, he taught at the Komaba Agricultural School in Tokyo, and its successor, the Tokyo Agriculture and Forestry School (now a department within Tokyo University), and also conducted research into chemical fertilizers.
-He is considered the “father” of Japanese agricultural chemistry.
-His nutritional analysis of livestock feed was called the “Kellner Standard” and was subsequently adopted by the Japanese livestock industry.
+He is considered the "father" of Japanese agricultural chemistry.
+His nutritional analysis of livestock feed was called the "Kellner Standard" and was subsequently adopted by the Japanese livestock industry.
 Kellner returned to Germany on 31 December 1892.

-The Kellner rice fields at Komabano Park close to the University of Tokyo Komaba campus, serve as a lasting tribute to his research activities while in Japan.
+The Kellner rice fields at Komabano Park, close to the University of Tokyo Komaba campus, serve as a lasting tribute to his research activities while in Japan.